achaulk/packall/README.md

 This uses the same scheme as protobufs, base-128 integers and zigzag encoding for signed values.
 Values are stored little-endian.
 One byte integers are directly stored always as a single byte.

 #### The prefix value
-For non-immutable structs this is the number of elements + 1 that will be omitted.
+For non-immutable structs this is the number of elements * 4 + 2 that will be omitted with an additional + 1 if this type is backwards compatible.
 For tuples this is the number of values stored + 1 This value is always encoded as variable length